 >>>>>>> Event pages from 10 to 2018 <<<<<<<

 The Street Kings Car Club can trace it's roots back to 1973 and what can be described as six highly impressionable youths who attended grade school in Guthrie, Oklahoma; Aaron Robinson, Ben Frier, Harold Rieker, Robin Paschall, Tim Hawkins, and Martin Blaney.

 At that time and as it has always been, the automobile and one's obsession with them took up a large part of a young man's time, so it came to be that among these six delinquents, around this time, all in a round about way went to see George Lucas second feature film "American Graffiti."

 Little did these juveniles realize, something that may have seemed so insignificant would influence them all into early adulthood, and some well into middle age...

-By the end of the '80s some or really most of Generation 1 had let the club fall by the wayside and in an effort to revive the club, in 1987 John Neuhaus started Gen 2.
+By the end of the '80s some or really most of Generation 1 had let the club fall by the wayside and in an effort to revive the club, in 1987 some of the kids started SK GEN II.

-John along with the "Generation 2" members listed to the left, brought the club back to life and among one of their major accomplishments was the 1989 Sonic 30th anniversary show, cruise, poker run, and Dragway 77 meets.
-Generation 1 members Tim Hawkins and Martin Blaney were also Involved during the GEN 2 "escapades" and some of our readers may remember the classic street racing battles between member Scott Hirzel's '70 Chevelle, Jeff Flury's '67 Chevelle, John Neuhaus' 57 Chevy and Martin Blaney's '74 Nova just to name a few.
+A few people from GEN I along with the GEN II members listed to the left, brought the club back to life and among one of their major accomplishments was the 1989 Sonic 30th anniversary show, cruise, poker run, and Dragway 77 meets.

-The traditions continue.
-Now some of the sons and daughters of the originals have joined the club.
-Plus a bunch of new people who are as old or older than the first six.
+The traditions continued.
+Some of the sons and daughters of the originals joined the club.
+Plus a bunch of new people who were as old or older than the first six.